Skip to content

 fn (s string) last_index_u8(c u8) int

-last_index_u8 returns the index of the last occurrence of byte c if found in the string.
-It returns -1, if the byte c is not found.
+last_index_u8 returns the index of the last occurrence of byte c if it was found in the string.

 fn (string) len_utf8 #